This post may contain affiliate links. See our disclosure policy.

 - 2 chicken breasts cooked and shredded ahead of time

-- refried beans
+- 14 ounces refried beans

-- canned white corn drained and rinsed
+- 14 ounces white corn drained and rinsed

 - shredded cheddar cheese

-- FOR THE SAUCE: Stir oil, flour, chili powder and cumin in a saucepan on low heat until bubbly.
+- Stir oil, flour, chili powder and cumin in a saucepan on low heat until bubbly.
 Add beef broth, tomato sauce, oregano, garlic and salt.